graphile/graphile.github.io/src/pages/postgraphile/jwk-verification.md

 {
   "errors": [
     {
-      "message": ""No authorization token was found"
+      "message": "No authorization token was found"
     }
   ]
 }